-Local historian Percy Birtchnell wrote articles for the Berkhamsted Review under pseudonyms ‘Beorcham’ and ‘Townsman’ for over forty years.
+Local historian Percy Birtchnell wrote articles for the Parochial Review and Berkhamsted Review under pseudonyms ‘Beorcham’ and ‘Townsman’ for over forty years.

 Here is an index to articles written by Percy Birtchnell from Sep 1948 to his Memoriam article in Apr 1986 (use Ctrl-F to search for particular items).
 New!
 Links available from the index to see some of the original articles, or Facebook posts related to them.
 Bill Willett and I have spent many happy hours immersed in Beorcham’s world, scanning and loading his articles on to this website – thank you Bill for all your help, Linda.

 Percy Charles Birtchnell 1910-1986